kotaura/kotaura.github.io/README.md

 # Who am I.

-This is my latest resume that might help you to understand who am I.
+This is something that might help you to understand who am I :simple_smile:

-これは私の(多分)最新のレジュメです。

 https://kotaura.github.io